-Just like with physical wall, there’s a virtual wall.
-The so-called “Great Firewall” blocks VPNs that are not approved by the government.
+Just like with the physical wall, there’s a virtual wall.
+The so-called “Great Firewall” blocks VPNs which are not approved by the government.
 During our studies we learned that HMA! is blocked as well, so don’t pack it to your luggage when heading for a visit.

 However, a sinking ship brings me to the leaking part.
 DNS leaks common but hideous.
 Over 22 / 53 VPN services leak your DNS including HMA!
 We are astonished.
 Just as everything seemed to be quite OK, the reality brings us down-to-earth.
 4 web tools indicate leakage, which is unfortunate.
 The fun is over.

-Laying it all together – If the quantity is needed over quality, HMA could be your choice.
-Astonishing 190 country locations in 900+ servers is an unique value proposition.
+Laying it all together – If the quantity is needed over quality, Hide My Ass could be your choice.
+Astonishing 190 country locations in 900+ servers is a unique value proposition.
 It’s a dream for commercial testers and international movie fanatics.
-But it seems due to their strength at one area, they have left the most important part behind.
-Security is lacking from every angle you look at it – The logging policy, location in 5 eyes country, lack of double-hop and finally DNS leaks.
+But it seems due to their strength in one area, they have left the most important part behind.
+Security is lacking from every angle you look at it – The logging policy, location in 5 eyes country, lack of double-hop, and finally DNS leaks.

 There’s an unwritten rule I personally follow: Work before fun.
-HMA! seems to do it other way around.
+HMA! seems to do it another way around.

 Conduct a VPN test and tell us about your experience with Hide My Ass VPN.